vessylapp/quickfire-test-mc/README.md

 ## Environment Variables

 - `Version`: Set this to the version of Minecraft you want to run.
 - `MOTD`: Set this to the message of the day you want to display.
-Default is `Welcome to the Vessyl Minecraft Server!`.
+Default is `A Minecraft Server`.
 - `Port`: Set this to the port you want to run the server on.
 Default is `25565`.
 - `Seed`: Set this to the seed you want to use for the world.
 Default is `0`.
 - `WhiteList`: Set this to `true` if you want to enable the whitelist.
 Default is `false`.